Skip to main content

 This only applies to applications.

-We recommend defer in most circumstances, as this lets the automated system rules govern compliance.
+We recommend "Rolled over" in most circumstances, as this lets the automated system rules govern compliance.
 Use it to:

 • Need to keep a check “in progress” so it can be continued after the application process, in a suitable status (e.g. “Pending” if worker action is still needed, “Processing” if you’re just waiting on an external outcome).
 This keeps the current record open in the “Profile” for ongoing compliance, with all associated documents, and keeps reminders going where relevant.

-• Another example is when you need to fast-track hiring for a high priority candidate / internal role change and want to defer some checks to later.
-You can use “defer” - that way these stay in the right status, and are appropriately marked as non-compliant on Day 1 of their new role.
+• Another example is when you need to fast-track hiring for a high priority candidate / internal role change and want to roll over some checks to later.
+You can use “Rolled over” - that way these stay in the right status, and are appropriately marked as non-compliant on Day 1 of their new role.

 Temporarily Exempt